tfmagician/email_plugin/README.md

 		);
 	}

-If you use this configuration file, you do not need write an email config repeatly.
+If you use this configuration file, you do not need write an email config repeatedly.

 ## Send email in your controller ##